pkalivas/radiate/docs/source/params.md

 * `replacement_strategy`

     :   During the evolution process certain individuals can reach the max age parameter or be deemed invalid by the chromosome or genes.
 Because of this, those individuals need to be replaced within the populationl.
 This parameter handles that.
-By default, the engine will use the provided `Codex` to simply encode a new individual, however custom replacements can be created and used.
+By default, the engine will use the provided `Codec` to simply encode a new individual, however custom replacements can be created and used.
 This can include strategies like `EncodeReplace`, `PopulationSampleReplace`, or other custom strategies.
     ??? info "Optional"

         | Default | Type |